wenlai-lavine/lavine_blog/_posts/2022-08-22-Improving-Both-Domain-Robustness-and-Domain-Adaptability-in-Machine-Translation.md

 ### Background and Motivation

-The success of Neural Machine Translation (NMT; \citealp{bahdanau2014neural,vaswani2017attention}) heavily relies on large-scale high-quality parallel data, which is difficult to obtain in some domains.
+The success of Neural Machine Translation (NMT) heavily relies on large-scale high-quality parallel data, which is difficult to obtain in some domains.
 [Chu et al., 2018](https://aclanthology.org/C18-1111/) summarized current NMT domain adaptation methods into two types: data-centric and model-centric.
 We highly recommend the reader to read this survey paper to get an overview of NMT domain adaptation.
 Also, we recommend the reader to read this [survey paper](https://arxiv.org/abs/2007.09604) to understand the meta-learning technologies using in NLP community.

 There are two major problems in NMT domain adaptation: domain robustness and domain adaptability.